 The Plains Zebra (Equus quagga, formerly Equus burchelli) is the most common and geographically widespread form of zebra.
-Plains Zebra were once found on plains and grasslands from the south of Ethiopia right through east Africa as far south as Angola and eastern South Africa.
+These Zebra were once found on plains and grasslands from the south of Ethiopia right through east Africa as far south as Angola and eastern South Africa.
 Plains Zebra inhabit open, grassy plains or well-grassed woodlands.

 Plains Zebra are much less numerous than they once were, because of human activities such as hunting for their meat and hides, as well as invasion on much of their former habitat, however, they remain common in game reserves.